Ringo: Peace & Love

 - Personal letters, photographs and documents from the Starkey family and Ringo's days with The Beatles

 It's also an interactive exhibit, where visitors can take a drum lesson with Ringo.

-Ringo: Peace & Love is on display until March 30, 2014 in The GRAMMY Museum's Special Exhibits Gallery.
+Ringo: Peace & Love was on display until April 27, 2014 in The GRAMMY Museum's Special Exhibits Gallery.